-At the 12th Ministerial Conference (MC12) in June 2022, the three co-chairs of the Informal Working Group issued a statement highlighting the achievements of WTO members’ joint work and reaffirming their commitment to advancing gender equality in trade.
+At the 12th Ministerial Conference (MC12) in June 2022, ministers recognized multilaterally the links between women's economic empowerment and economic growth, noting the work of the WTO on this issue.
+In addition, the three co-chairs of the Informal Working Group issued a statement highlighting the achievements of WTO members’ joint work and reaffirming their commitment to advancing gender equality in trade.

 The WTO and the International Trade Centre also organized a joint event at MC12 titled “Unlocking Trade for Women’s Empowerment and Sustainable Development.”
 The event spotlighted perspectives from entrepreneurs and enabling organizations to effectively increase women’s participation in international trade.

 “We need to deepen and diversify supply networks and bring more countries and communities from the economic margins to the mainstream.
 In this process, which I think of as re-globalization, women have to be at the centre,” Director-General Ngozi Okonjo-Iweala said at the event.

 Since 2016, the WTO Secretariat has been working to incorporate gender issues into its work based on the 2017-2020 Action Plan on Trade and Gender and subsequent 2021-2026 plan.
 This work is conducted by the WTO Trade and Gender Unit whose objectives are to facilitate members' work, to conduct and drive research globally through the WTO Gender Research Hub, to support the reform of Aid for Trade, to train government officials and women entrepreneurs, and to raise awareness on trade and gender issues.